rinnrac/Virtualization-lab-using-Docker/README.md

 Gain hands-on experience with Docker commands.
 Understand the process of pulling images from Docker Hub.
 Learn to interact with running containers.

+The Docker environment was successfully set up on a local machine.
+Multiple images were downloaded from Docker Hub, containers were created and executed successfully, and interactive access to the containers was achieved.